cs1302uga/cs1302-c4-alpha/README.rst

 :Target: Finish before |date_target_prep|.

-1. Start reading the project description.

-2. Read through the entire project description, including any `appendices <#appendices>`_, **and write down questions as you go**.
+1. Read through the entire project description, including any `appendices <#appendices>`_, **and write down questions as you go**.

-3. Read it again!
-This time, you may be able to answer some of your own questions.
+2. We recommend reading the project description again.
+A second read-through will help you fill in gaps in your understanding and you may be able to answer some of the questions you wrote down during your first read-through.

 Plan
 ++++